 All concerns or issues must be emailed to

-All players will be provided with the new club tracksuit, shorts, socks and bag as part of this year’s membership.
+Players will be provided with club tracksuit, shorts, socks and bag as part of this membership fee.

-Membership fees also cover club league fees and insurance.
+Membership fees cover club league fees and insurance.

 €30 - training twice per week